William Hale Thompson: Early life

-Early career
+Early political career

 Thompson served on the Real Estate Board of Chicago.

+Chicago City Council

-In 1900, Thompson narrowly won election as an alderman on the Chicago City Council from the 2nd Ward, his home district.
-Two years later, he became a member of the Cook County Board of Commissioners, serving from 1902 through 1904.
+In 1900, Thompson narrowly won election as an alderman on the Chicago City Council from the 2nd ward, his home district.

+In 1901, Thompson declared himself a candidate for the Republican mayoral nomination, though he ultimately did not contest at the convention.

+Cook County Board of Commissioners

+In 1902, Thompson was elected to the Cook County Board of Commissioners, serving from 1902 through 1904.
 During this period, Thompson formed a political alliance with Frederick Lundin, a Republican city clerk who worked under William Lorimer, a U.S. Representative from Illinois who was known for corrupt election methods.
 The political duo, according to most citizens, worked very well together earning them the title the "Gallagher and Shean of Chicago Politics".
 Thompson with his outgoing and charismatic personality paired with his towering stature and gentlemanly appearance gave him an undeniable public presence, which was completed by Lundin's cunning political ideas and projects.

 First mayoralty (1915–1923)

 First term

 In 1915, Thompson was elected as the 41st Mayor of Chicago, beating County Clerk Robert M. Sweitzer, John H. Hill, Seymour Steadman, and Charles Thompson.